pschaus/linfo2266/website/source/ls/index.rst

 BeamSearch Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another important component of the local search is the initialization of the solution.
 In the ``BeamSearchInitialization.java`` class, you are asked to implement the ``getInitialSolution`` method that returns an initial candidate.
 To obtain the initial candidate, you need to construct a tour by starting at city 0 and selecting the best city to add to the partial solution.
-At each iteration you need to only keep k best partial solution.
+At each iteration you need to only keep p (beamWidth) best partial solution.
 Next, in ``BeamSearchAppend.java`` and ``BeamSearchInsert.java`` implement the expand function so that the beamsearch constructs solution only by appending to the end or inserting anywhere is the current partial solution.
+Following the course naming convention, k = lookAhead = 1.

 LKH
 ~~~~~~~~~~~~~~